Economies prior to the late 20th Century

 Among the Inuit “When a man killed a seal it was taken to his igloo, where his wife butchered it, giving different portions to the wives of the other hunters according to their specific relationship.
 The hunter kept little for himself but would share in all his partners’ future kills.”
 (Macmillan and Yellowhorn, 2004).

-Ann Carlos and Frank Lewis (2010) describe the generosity prevalent among the Indigenous peoples of the Hudson Bay and James Bay hinterlands in the eighteenth century.
+Ann Carlos and Frank Lewis (2010) describe the generosity prevalent among First Nations of the Hudson Bay and James Bay hinterlands in the eighteenth century.
 Generosity means that you will feed and house visitors.
 From an economic point of view, this norm provides a kind of insurance.
 When you are in need, someone will help you, perhaps even the same person whom you have helped.

 From a spiritual point of view, you take your turn sacrificing for another being who has no less a right to exist than yourself.
 Generosity may be implicit in the fact that several Indigenous languages, such as Anishinaabemowin (Ojibwe), Kanyen’kéha (Mohawk), and Nêhiyawêwin (Cree), have no word for “please”.
 How would you interpret this?